While I’m certainly no stranger to the world of online dating, it had been a while since I’d gone out on a date or met someone who interested me.

 - One SpotLight per week

 - Five SuperSwipes per week

 Prices range from $14.99 to $24.05 per month (depending on how long you sign-up for) or $11.99 per week if you just want to test the site out.

 Bumble Dating Site FAQs

-Is Bumble Better Than Tinder?
+Is Bumble Better than Tinder?

 While Tinder is more popular, I found Bumble had the better quality of matches.
 That said, Tinder is more geared toward casual sex than Bumble, so it depends on what you’re after.

-Is Bumble Worth It As a Guy?
+Is Bumble Dating Worth it As a Guy?